yechend/sequence-ai-planning-rl/wiki-template/AI-Method-2.md

 **5. Aggressive Tree Expansion**

 We lowered the UCT `c_param` to reduce exploration and prioritise exploiting higher-value nodes.
 The rationale was that with tight time budgets, we should favour reliable known moves over uncertain alternatives.
 This adjustment led to more consistent decisions and marginally improved game outcomes.
-However, it introduced a new risk: the agent sometimes became trapped in local optim*, repeatedly choosing a suboptimal move because it lacked exploration data on alternatives.
+However, it introduced a new risk: the agent sometimes became trapped in a local optimum, repeatedly choosing a suboptimal move because it lacked exploration data on alternatives.

 This experiment highlighted the delicate trade-off between exploration and exploitation, especially under strict timing constraints.